ParthS007/dp-morph/OCT_Segmentation/slurm_jobs_scheduling.md

 The experimental matrix includes:
 - 3 Models: UNet, NestedUNet, LFUNet
 - 2 Datasets: Duke (9 classes), UMN (2 classes)
-- 2 Privacy Modes: Non-DP (6 experiments per dataset), DP-SGD (48 experiments per dataset)
+- 2 Privacy Modes: Non-DP, DPSGD
-- 4 Clipping Strategies (DP only): base/flat, automatic, psac, normalized_sgd
+- 4 Clipping Strategies for DPSGD: flat, automatic, psac, normalized_sgd
-- 2 Morphology Conditions: with, without
+- 2 Morphology Conditions: with and without
 - 2 Epsilon Values (DP only): 8, 200

-Total: 108 experiments (54 per dataset)
+- 3 run for each combination

 ## How Job Arrays Work

-Instead of creating 108 individual SLURM scripts, we use a single array job with 108 tasks:
+Instead of creating individual SLURM scripts, we use a single array job with tasks:
-- One `commands.cmd` file containing all 108 training commands (one per line)
+- One `commands.cmd` file containing all training commands (one per line)
-- One `array_job.sh` script that uses `--array=1-108%20` to run tasks 1-108 with max 20 concurrent
+- For example: One `array_job.sh` script that uses `--array=1-108%20` to run tasks 1-108 with max 20 concurrent
 - Each task reads its command from `commands.cmd` using `SLURM_ARRAY_TASK_ID`

 ## Usage